Common Resource State for Preparing Multipartite Quantum Systems via Local Operations and Classical Communication: LOCC transformation protocols from to any three-qubit pure state

 The resulting states are all LOCC-equivalent to $ ((x c_0 + y a_0 b_0) \ket{0} + y a_1 b_0 \ket{1} )\ket{00} + x c_1 \ket{001} + y b_1 ( a_0 \ket{0} + a_1 \ket{1}) \ket{10} = x \ket{00 \phi_C} + y \ket{ \phi_A \phi_B 0}.$ It is LOCC-equivalent to $x \ket{000} + y \ket{ \phi_A \phi_B \phi_C},$ which can be done in next step.

 Step $iv)$: Charlie takes a local unitary operation $\op{\phi_C}{0}+(c_1\ket{0} - c_0 \ket{1}) \langle 1|.$

-\subsection{The common resource of three-qubit system cannot be a $3 \ox 2 \ox 2 $ pure state}
+\subsection{The common resource of three-qubit system cannot be a $\h^3 \ox \h^2 \ox \h^2$ pure state}

 We try to prove $\ket{GHZ_3}$ is an optimal common resource.
 We still need more time for further research.
-This section shows that there is no common resource of three-qubit system in $3 \ox 2 \ox 2 $ systems.
-(We research $3 \ox 3 \ox 2$ system nowadays.)
+This section shows that there is no common resource of three-qubit system in $\h^3 \ox \h^2 \ox \h^2 $ systems.